uzairarif5/studyNotes/README.md

 - Some things from the `CRA` version was not added, so that is done now.

 update 22.1:
 - Changed from `CRA` to `vite`.
-This changed a lot of structural changes.
+This led to a lot of structural changes.

 update 21.3 - 21.7:
 - Modified `number_theory.js`.